 The views are held by those who made submissions as part of the public consultation process.
-The issues outlined in the feedback section are in the order in which they appear and there is no bias implied by the order in which they are summarised.
+The order in which issues in the feedback section are outlined, reflects their sequence in the consultation document and there is no bias implied by the order in which they are summarised.